 Longer Term Accommodation OptionsTOP

 - Private rental can be expensive but you have more choice about where you live.

 - To find properties available for rent visit the realestate.com.au , Domain or REIWA websites to search for properties within your price range and preferred location.

 - You may be eligible for an interest free loan from the Dept. of Housing for bond and 2 weeks rent in advance to help you access private rental.
 More information can be found at the WA housing authority website.

-- You may be eligible for rent assistance from Centrelink – more information can be found at the Department of Human Services website.
+- You may be eligible for rent assistance from Centrelink – more information can be found at the Services Australia website.
 The website also provides information on other Centrelink payments you may be eligible to receive, including Crisis Payments.

 - You can get advice in relation to renting a house at the Tenancy WA website.